LOADING ...

 ran barefoot into the elevator, panting.

-It felt to leave.
+It good to leave.

 She the apartment and that stupid dog.

-In fact, she the whole city.
+In fact, she hated the city.

 But she her shoes,